How to Guarantee A Divorce

 By Frank Kermit

-When wedding season is upon us, I get couples coming in for some pre-martial coaching.
+When wedding season is upon us, I get couples coming in for some pre-marital coaching.
 This process, usually in private couples coaching, but sometimes as a group class is to get couples to ask one another very important questions, the answers to which may even end their engagement.

 The goal is to build a rock solid foundation for the marriage so that when tough times trouble the couple, the couple has the best possible odds to stay strong and steady until the storm passes.